logosteach/computer-science-1-pubfunnels/biblical_integration/basic_arithmetic_and_variable_assignments_and_rules_video.md

 # Divine Syntax: Approaching God According to His Rules

-Just as Python has strict rules for typing commands into the Python Shell — syntax must be exact, indentation matters, case-sensitivity applies, or you get a `SyntaxError` — so the Lord Himself (according to the Scriptures) has immutable rules for how we approach Him in prayer, worship, and obedience.
+Python has strict rules for typing commands into the Python Shell — syntax must be exact, indentation matters, case-sensitivity applies, or you get a `SyntaxError` — so the Lord Himself (according to the Scriptures) has immutable rules for how we approach Him in prayer, worship, and obedience.
+Are we listening to them?
+That is the question each of us must answer for him or herself.

 ## The Biblical “Syntax” of Acceptable Worship